Last updated: October 4, 2019

 In women most often the bladder and the urethra become infected.
 Infection of the bladder is known as cystitis and is often caused by Escherichia coli (E. coli), however this is not always the case.

 Infection of the urethra is known as urethritis and is caused when G.I. bacteria is spread from the anus to the urethra.
-This type of UTI can also be caused by STDs like herpes, gonorrhea, chlamydia and mycoplasma.
+This type of UTI can also be caused by STDs like herpes, gonorrhea, chlamydia, mycoplasma and trichomonas.

 Symptoms of a UTI